Thoughts on Therapy

 As we wrap up another year, I want to remind you that you’re not alone.
 We’re in this together, and I’m here to walk beside you through the season’s highs and lows.
 Let’s embrace the end of the year with hope, compassion, and care for ourselves and each other.

-OCTOBER 2023 How Online Counselling Can Combat Winter Depression
+OCTOBER 2023 How Online Therapy Can Combat Winter Depression

 As the days grow shorter and temperatures drop, many of us find ourselves battling feelings of sadness, lethargy, and a general emotional downturn, some to the extent of Seasonal affective disorder (SAD).
 While there are various strategies to manage this condition, online counselling has emerged as a particularly effective and convenient approach.
 Here’s how it can help: